ksikka/readingblog/contents/drafts/02-write-it-down/index.md

 ---------------------------------------

-Despite it being the widely-accepted thing to do, the underlying reason is often practical: to build a financial and social base while you figure out what to do next.
+Despite it being the widely-accepted thing to do, the underlying reason is often practical: to **build a financial and social base** while you figure out what to do next.

 At least that was my answer.
-But my biggest fear was that I'd get engrossed in the work and make little-to-no progress on stewing up a plan.
+But my biggest fear was that I'd get engrossed in the work and **make little-to-no progress** on stewing up a plan.
 Stubborn to make sure that wouldn’t happen, I accepted a job offer, went to work, but with a notebook in hand.

-For five months, I wrote down every use of my time as if it were a ledger.
+For five months, I **wrote down every use of my time** as if it were a ledger.
-And it's one of the best things that's happened to me.
+And then the following three things happened.

-#### Benefit 1: Easy weekly status updates
+#### 1. Easy weekly status updates

 At Heap, we share what we did last week and what we plan to do this week.
 With everything written down in a notebook, this becomes a trivial task